-Sunny of the Old Southwest a five volume series by Robert F. Jackson, Jr.
+Sunny of the Old Southwest a four volume series by Robert F. Jackson, Jr.

 Two people, from opposing sides of conflict, use their strong moral upbringing; their parents' guidance and teaching; their open minds & sacrificial courage; & their love for each other to defeat the prejudices of their day . . . the evils of their moment in time.